dragome/dragome-sdk/doc/crud-grid-example.md

 ![Crud grid example](crud-grid1.png)

+This tutorial is about Dragome version of the same crud grid application.
+We are using a Java server side service for interacting to a embedded database, through Hibernate for ORM mapping.
+For UI construction we are using Component Builders mechanism provided by Dragome, which handles several similar concepts to AngularJS framework: two-way data binding, switch/case template approach, show or style components using expressions, automatic detection of model changes, event handling, template repeaters with filtering and ordering capabilities, etc.
+Component Builders mechanism is just a layer above Dragome UI components and Form Bindings module, that make components construction a lot easier.
+The same application could be achieved using components directly but is would be more verbose and more difficult to implement in order to get same data binding advantages.
+Also it could be implemented by DOM manipulations and direct event handling, just as Dragome components do it internally, but again it could be a lot more verbose, and since there would be almost any abstraction layer in this usage, it could be a very difficult task to accomplish.

 ## Server-side code
 There is only one class in server side, this is the implementation of our service that provides instances of required entities as well as metadata for UI creation.
 It handles interactions to ORM by EntityManager, such as finding, removing, saving and updating entities.